 UNHCR starts bus lines promoting free movement in the former Yugoslav Republic of Macedonia

-Since June, more than 60,000 refugees have returned to FYROM while less than 16,000 refugees remain in Kosovo.
-The number of displaced persons within the country is estimated to still mount to some 40,000.
+Since June, more than 53,000 refugees have returned to FYROM, while 28,600 refugees remain in Kosovo.
+The [former Yugoslav Republic of] Macedonian Red Cross has registered 74,000 people displaced within the country.